Room Acoustics: Not just for Audiophiles

 |Volume, sensitivity [dB]||Power [W]|

-Speaker Placement and the Listening Spot
+Speaker Placement And the Listening Spot

 Speakers, or their membranes should not be closer than 1 m to a wall (0.5 m is the minimum).
 The same applies for the ears of the listener at the listening spot.
 The vertex of an equilateral triangle formed by the axes of the speakers should be behind the listener’s head.

 The single most probable problem of small rooms (30–40 m²) is an overly large portion of the bass component.
-The frequency of 345 Hz for example has a wavelength of exactly 1 m.
+The frequency of 345 Hz, for example, has a wavelength of exactly 1 m.
 To damp it, a distance of 1/4 of the wavelength is needed—25 cm.
 A thick curtain hanging 25 cm away from the wall will be suitable here.

 More Detailed Guide to Improving Room Acoustics

-Measuring Frequency Characteristic of a Room
+Measuring Frequency Response of a Room

 To gain approximate measurements, just for orientation, expensive calibrated equipment is not necessary.
-Measuring frequency characteristic of a room using a mobile phone will suffice.
+Measuring frequency response of a room using a mobile phone will suffice.
 Frequency meter apps, such as Spectroid will help.
 The precision of the obtained data then stands and falls with the quality of a microphone used in the mobile phone.

 The measurement is performed in silence, as great as possible.
 We feed the speakers with a signal, at an adequate listening volume level.
 A suitable signal is either white noise (download here), or a so-called sweep signal (download here).
 These signals cover the entire audible spectrum with the same volume level of -3 dB.
 The resulting frequency characteristic at the listening spot should be as balanced as possible.
 If we perform multiple individual measurements at different places in the space, we will be able to observe differences in the results.
 These differences occur due to interference, resonance and their harmonic frequencies.
-Note that using a mobile phone, only the room frequency characteristic is measurable, not reverberation.
+Note that using a mobile phone, only the room frequency response is measurable, not reverberation.

-Measuring Frequency Characteristic of Room Reverberation
+Measuring Frequency Response of Room Reverberation

-To measure the reverberation characteristic in a listening room, we are going to need a microphone (ideally designed for measuring—calibrated), laptop or a PC and a connection of the audio output and the amplifier.
+To measure reverberation in a listening room, we are going to need a microphone (ideally designed for measuring—calibrated), laptop or a PC and a connection of the audio output and the amplifier.
 The most frequently used software is probably REW (Room EQ Wizard) (available for free here).
 Measuring reverberation is only one of the functions this clever program encompasses.

 The microphone for measuring is placed at the listening spot (head of the listener).
 A menu in the upper left corner offers a Measure button, in the following dialog box, you set the PC signal volume, measuring time and frequency span (to 20 Hz–20 kHz).
 The shortest measuring time will do in the beginning.
 REW will calculate the reverberation time for each frequency using its own signal generator and the microphone input.
 The result is a waterfall graph, which shows signal intensity in dB on the vertical axis Y in relation to frequency (on the horizontal axis X).
-The Z axis offers a 3D representation of the duration of reverberation.
+Axis Z offers a 3D representation of the duration of reverberation.
 This value should ideally be the same at all frequencies.

 Resonance Frequency of a Room